intelligentplant/IAS-Power-BI-connector/README.md

 #### A number (list) of bad actors

-To retrieve a list of bad actors use the following ofrmat
+To retrieve a list of bad actors use the following format

 ```text
 {Company}/{Plant}/ALM BA report/{number-of-bad-actors}.{property-name}-a